FarronF/limerick-council-meetings/meetings/2022/11/21-Monthly Meeting of Metropolitan District of Limerick/Agenda - Meeting of Metropolitan District of Limerick - 21st November 2022.md

 Micheál Martin outlining the urgent need for the allocation of additional funding to recruit the

-additional staff required to deliver affordable housing within our City and County.--- 7
+additional staff required to deliver affordable housing within our City and County.
+---
+7

 **31.Notice of Motion submitted by Councillor S. Kiely**